Gale Digital Humanities Fellowships

 In every case, the applications will be assessed according to the following criteria:

-- The demonstrated need of the applicant to consult specific items or collections within the Bodleian Libraries' special collections or working in the Centre for Digital Scholarship (only for Gale Scholar Asia Pacific, Digital Humanities Oxford Fellowship).
+- The demonstrated need of the applicant to consult specific items or collections within the Bodleian Libraries' special collections or working in the Centre for Digital Scholarship (only for Gale Scholar Digital Humanities Oxford Fellowship).

 - The potential of the applicant to contribute to the research culture of the Bodleian Libraries and the University.